MintMCP

 What is the difference between an MCP gateway and a traditional API gateway?

-How do I deploy STDIO-based MCP servers with a gateway?
+How do I deploy stdio-based MCP servers with a gateway?

-Which MCP gateway alternatives support SOC2 compliance?
+Which MCP gateway alternatives support SOC 2 compliance?

-Can I use AWS API Gateway or Azure APIM for MCP server management?
+Can I use AWS API gateway or Azure APIM for MCP server management?

 MintMCP Agent Activity Dashboard